Pastors’ Update 10-30-2020

 If any of us are concerned about the restrictions, guidelines, or our personal/family health issues (including age and/or pre-existing conditions), we should not feel we have to physically attend.
 That is a personal choice.
 We will continue to make a webcast of Sabbath services available for anyone wishing to observe the Sabbath at home.

-If you decide to attend the Redding or Reno congregation, we ask that you wear a mask/face covering, maintain social distancing, and wash your hands regularly (basic CDC guidelines).
+If you decide to attend, we ask that you wear a mask/face covering, maintain social distancing, and wash your hands regularly (basic CDC guidelines).
 Please bring your own water bottle or beverage container since we will not be serving beverages or snacks.